 10. Garegnano Charterhouse

 Popularly known as the Charterhouse of Milan, Garegnano is one of the most elegant monasteries in the city.
 The monastery is located at the outer region of Milan so that the monks could dwell in eerie silence.
-The Certosa is not just a famous building in Milan but also a must visit owing to the peace and solitude one can feel in the ambiance of the monastery.
+The Certosa is not just a famous Milan architecture but also a must visit owing to the peace and solitude one can feel in the ambiance of the monastery.

 Address: Via Garegnano, 28, 20156 Milano MI, Italy